 Create your first task

-1. Setup HTTP request
+1. Set up HTTP request

-Under the Request Settings and Request Schedule sections, provide the following values:
+Under the Request and Schedule sections, provide the following values:

 | Field | Value | Notes |